draxler1/MP-RAD-Dataset-ITS-/README.md

 7. Train the network with the provided setting

 ## Implementation Details
-The final classifier model is a 3-layer MLP, where the number of units is 512, 32, and 1, respectively, regularized by dropout with a probability of 0.6 between each layer.
-ReLU and Sigmoid functions are deployed after the first and last layers, respectively.
-We have trained the model with a learning rate of 0.01 for 350 iterations using Adagrad optimizer.
+The final classifier model is a 3-layer MLP, where the number of units is 512, 32, and 1, respectively, regularized by dropout with a probability of 0.6 at the last layer.
+We have trained the model with a learning rate of 0.01 for 350 iterations using the Adagrad optimizer.

 # **Dataset will be available upon request...**